FAQs about becoming a BIG

 Site-Based Mentoring

-In our School-Based Mentoring Program, students ages 5 to 18 meet with volunteer mentors weekly during or after the school day at one of our partner school locations.
+In our Site-Based Mentoring Program, students ages 5 to 18 meet with volunteer mentors weekly during or after the school day at one of our partner school locations.
 Through the support of their mentors, children develop positive attitudes toward school, achieve higher grades, become more confident, and improve relationships with adults and peers.
 Mentoring matches participate in a variety of activities, such as reading together, visiting the school library, working on homework, engaging in group activities, or playing on the playground.

 Big Futures